TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance

 \textbf{Inverse RL.} Instead of explicitly recovering actions for behavior cloning, Inverse RL aims to build reward functions from expert demonstrations (and online interactions if needed) to guide policy updates within a standard RL paradigm.
 Trajectory-matching methods~\citep{dadashi2020primal,yang2019imitation,jaegle2021imitation,chen2021learning,haldar2023watch,liu2024imitation} measure rollout–expert similarity as a reward signal, while adversarial imitation learning~\citep{ho2016generative,torabi2018generative} trains a discriminator to distinguish agent from expert transitions.
 With the advance of generative models, some recent works ~\citep{escontrela2023video,huang2024diffusion} train video generation models and take the likelihood of rollout frames produced by this model as the reward.
 Despite the progress of these methods, they face challenges such as high online computational cost~\citep{haldar2023watch,escontrela2023video}, training instability~\citep{ho2016generative}, or reward hacking~\citep{escontrela2023video}.

-\textbf{Progress-based reward learning.} Within inverse RL, some methods define proxy rewards by exploiting the temporal structure of demonstrations, where the ordering of frames along a trajectory provides an implicit measure of \textit{task progress}.
-TCN~\citep{sermanet2018time} pulls temporally adjacent frames together in the latent visual representation space while pushing distant ones apart.
-However, as pointed out by \citet{ma2022vip}, standard TCN enforces only coarse temporal consistency and produces non-locally smooth representations.
+\textbf{Progress-based Reward Learning.} Within inverse RL, some methods define proxy rewards by exploiting the temporal structure of demonstrations, where the ordering of frames along a trajectory provides an implicit measure of \textit{task progress}.
+TCC~\citep{dwibedi2019temporal} enforces cycle-consistency in time for correspondence, while Arrow of Time~\citep{wei2018learning} exploits temporal irreversibility for representation learning.
+TCN~\citep{sermanet2018time} pulls temporally adjacent frames together in the latent visual representation space while pushing distant ones apart, though it enforces only coarse temporal consistency and produces non-locally smooth representations~\citep{ma2022vip}.
 Building on this, VIP~\citep{ma2022vip} estimates frame–goal distances using implicit time-contrastive learning.
-However, we found this objective difficult to optimize reliably.
-GVL~\citep{ma2024vision} uses vision-language models to infer temporal orders from shuffled frames, yet we observed that the outputs of these large models can be inconsistent, limiting their effectiveness in building reward functions.
+However, we found this objective unbounded and difficult to optimize reliably (Detailed proof in Appendix.~\ref{app:vip-proof}).
+GVL~\citep{ma2024vision} uses vision-language models to infer temporal orders from shuffled frames, yet we observed that its reliance on inconsistent VLM outputs limits its effectiveness in building reward functions.
 Rank2Reward~\citep{yang2024rank2reward} learns to predict the temporal order of adjacent frame pairs, providing lightweight local rewards; PROGRESSOR~\citep{ayalew2024progressor} considers triples of frames to estimate the relative position of an intermediate frame between start and goal states.
-However, both Rank2Reward and PROGRESSOR report that rewards trained solely on expert data tend to overestimate progress for out-of-distribution states, necessitating online refinement for stable policy learning.

-In contrast, our method directly estimates \textit{frame-wise temporal distances}, producing more accurate and stable proxy rewards.
-Once trained on expert videos, the reward model can be frozen during RL, eliminating the need for online updates.
-These properties enable its potential scaling to large and diverse demonstration datasets, making it better suited for practical policy learning.
+However, Rank2Reward predicts only the relative ordering of frame pairs without modeling explicit temporal distance, whereas PROGRESSOR focuses solely on forward progression and relies on a more complex objective.